Skip to main content

 • Write the date of first puncture directly on the vial with a permanent marker

-• If you reconstitute multiple peptides on the same day, one 10ml BAC water vial is usually enough for all of them
+• If several peptides are reconstituted on the same day, one 10ml BAC water vial is usually enough for all of them

 A 10ml vial is enough to reconstitute 3-5 peptide vials at 2ml each.
 A 30ml vial lasts longer but increases the number of needle punctures before it is used up.
 For most people, 10ml vials are the better choice.